kapouer/window-page/README.md

 These methods can be overriden from `Page.init` or `Page.route`.

-### Event listeners on window, document are tracked and removed

-So if there is a special need to avoid that behavior, register listeners on documentElement or body.

 ### Integration with Custom Elements

 An object having `build`, `patch`, `setup`, `close` methods can be